-Dr. Tolbert is also a recognized civic leader.
-He served as a Commissioner for the Lake Charles Housing Authority, served 12 years as a representative of District “A” on the Lake Charles City Council, and served as a member of the Board of the Louisiana Economic Development Corporation.
+Beyond his religious and academic commitments, Dr. Tolbert has proven himself as a civic leader with a keen interest in community development.
+Having served as a Commissioner for the Lake Charles Housing Authority, a representative of District “A” on the Lake Charles City Council for an impressive 12 years, and a member of the Board of the Louisiana Economic Development Corporation, he has actively shaped local policies and initiatives.

-Having a heart for missions and doing his part to fulfill The Great Commission in Matthew 28, Dr. Tolbert has organized, lead, partnered and participated in many global mission trips spreading the Gospel of Christ in the Bahamas, Canada, England, France, Germany, Ghana, Guyana, Haiti, Israel, Italy, Jamaica, Mexico, Panama, South Africa, Switzerland, and Zimbabwe.
+Driven by a deep sense of mission, Dr. Tolbert has undertaken a global journey to fulfill The Great Commission in Matthew 28.
+Organizing, leading, partnering, and participating in mission trips, he has spread the Gospel of Christ across diverse regions, including the Bahamas, Canada, England, France, Germany, Ghana, Guyana, Haiti, Israel, Italy, Jamaica, Norway, Mexico, Panama, South Africa, Switzerland, and Zimbabwe.

 The National Baptist Convention of America shall serve to promote and support Christian education, Christian missions and church extension through the combined efforts of Baptist churches and organizations and shall seek to cause the gospel, as understood and practiced by our Baptist faith, to be spread throughout this nation and to the foreign nations.